dvonpingel/dvonpingel/README.md

 ### Hi there, I'm [D'Artagnan von Pingel](https://dartagnan.tech/) 👋

-- 👋 I'm a 20 year old web developer from Utah, and a recent graduate from Lambda School's Full Stack Web Development program.
+- 👋 I'm a 20 year old web developer from Utah, and I graduated from Lambda School's Full Stack Web Development program back in May 2021.
 - 🖥️ I love all things coding, gaming, film, fitness, and music.
 - 💼 I currently work for 7 Oaks Group in Utah as a Software Engineer.
 Before becoming a developer, I was doing full time video editing and motion design for over 4 1/2 years as a freelance artist.
 I absolutely love film and Adobe products.
 - 🔭 I last worked on [Family Promise](https://main.d2btcjpp4e0k3s.amplifyapp.com/)